IqraG/marketing-plugin/README.md

 == Use of Shortcode ==

-To use the short code the user simplely puts the following code anywhere in their post or page: [recent_posts].
-This will display the five most recent posts (not inlcuding the ones from the custom post type) in a list.
+To use the shortcode the user simply puts the following code anywhere in their post or page: [recent_posts].
+This will display the five most recent posts (not including the ones from the custom post type) in a list.